 Gold is the true safe-haven currency.
 Since the 2007 crash, the U.S. dollar has fallen 100% against gold.
 It now takes twice as many dollars to buy the same Troy ounce of PHYSICAL gold.

-The rising price of gold is signaling declining confidence in the dollar reserve-system.
+The price of gold is signaling declining confidence in the dollar reserve-system.
 The dollar is “strong” only when compared to more toxic currencies.

 THE DAY LIQUIDITY EVAPORATED

 It is generally acknowledged the current crisis in financial markets began with a liquidity freeze on August 9, 2007.
 France’s largest bank, Banque BNP Paribas, cited that date as “the day liquidity completely evaporated from certain segments of the U.S. securitisation market.”*